 The allure of the urgent over the important is a hallmark of modern life.
 In the rush to move through to-do lists and tasks, relationships often pay the price.
 But by learning to avoid the pinball syndrome, to step back and account for what really matters, individuals can balance the needs of the moment with the people around them.

 Practice 7: Think We Not Me

 Those who learn to think we, not me, approach relationships with a wider view.
 They exchange transitory, short-term wins for long-term success.
 Following this practice can move one from dependence or independence, to interdependence.
 Choosing to combine one’s talents and capabilities with others can build a larger and more profound win—one that strengthens relationships along the way.

 About the Author

-Todd Davis is the author of FranklinCovey’s upcoming book, Get Better: 15 Proven Practices to Build Effective Relationships at Work, available now for pre-order, and to be released on November 7, 2017.
+Todd Davis is the author of FranklinCovey’s new book, Get Better: 15 Proven Practices to Build Effective Relationships at Work, that is already available.
 He is also a co-author of Talent Unleashed: 3 Leadership Conversations to Ignite the Unlimited Potential in People.

 HOW TO GET STARTED

 Want to know more